agsb/toki-pona-pi/README.md

 ## Vocabularies and Dictionaries

 Most of meanings of Toki Pona are made by using words as concepts and associating concepts to describing things.
-The use and order of words does a specif  combination for translate and transmit ideas.
+The use and order of words does combinations for translate and transmit ideas.

 By using common toki pona texts and calculating the correlation coefficients between words in sequence, the most used ngrams are showed. .